cllopes/reactathon/material/2_react/8_synthetic_events/readme.md

 ## Adding Event Handlers

 Event handlers can be added to any native element, similar to native event handling but there are two small differences:
-1. React events are camelCase rather than lower case (onClick vs onclick)
+1. React event handlers are camelCase rather than lower case (onClick vs onclick)
 2. JSX expects you to pass a function rather than a string

 HTML Example: